Ethelbert-Tang/Metal_Alloying_Optimizer/README.md

 # Metal Alloying Optimizer

-This is a optimization program to calculate approximate alloy usage to create a certain grade of a metal.
+This is my take on an optimization program to calculate approximate alloy usage to create a certain grade of a metal.
 The example used are randomly selected and configured grades of steel and the selected alloying additions are all general steelmaking use.

+I have preset some examples for steel alloying additions (Metal_Weight_Per_ton.csv) and steel grades (Metal_Grades.csv)

 # Usage